 At the dedication of the temple, Solomon prayed until he had finished praying.
-He neither prayed too briefly, nor too long.
-He prayed until he God had released him.
-The old timers used to call this praying through.
-It is laying hold of God and praying until we have touched heaven and we know we have laid hold of God.
+He neither prayed too briefly, nor too long – he prayed until God released him.
+Back in the day people called this “praying through.”
+It is laying hold of God and praying until we know we have laid hold of God.
 This type of praying produced some marvelous results.

 2 Chronicles 7:1-3 – “Now when Solomon had finished praying, fire came down from heaven and consumed the burnt offering and the sacrifices, and the glory of the Lord filled the house.
 The priests could not enter into the house of the Lord because the glory of the Lord filled the Lord’s house.
-All the sons of Israel, seeing the fire come down and the glory of the Lord upon the house, bowed down on the pavement with their faces to the ground, and they worshiped and gave praise to the Lord, saying, Truly He is good, truly His lovingkindness is everlasting.
+All the sons of Israel, seeing the fire come down and the glory of the Lord upon the house, bowed down on the pavement with their faces to the ground, and they worshiped and gave praise to the Lord, saying, Truly He is good, truly His lovingkindness is everlasting.”